sabeehtaqi/projects/is64377/README.md

 ## To Do

-Next steps for the project....
+These are next steps for your project....

 #### Technical

-For each step, create a separate gist/block -- link to these in your repo's README.md

-1. Replace earthquakes with OSHA data (in CSV with Lat Lon) -- starting from Class #5 demo
+* Replace earthquakes with OSHA data (in CSV with Lat Lon) -- starting from Class #5 demo
+* Create a gist with your result and add that link to your project repo's README.md

+When you're done this step, continue with the rest of your project.

 #### Documentation

-Add the following content to the README.md in your repo.
+* Add links to your original data sources to the README.md in your repo.

-1. Add links to all data sources